ResursBank/ResursBank.github.io/_exclude/platform-plugins/magento-modules/magento-plugin---oldflow-version/oldflow-plugin---coding-examples-for-getaddress/index.md

 # OldFlow Plugin - Coding examples for getAddress
-Created by Thomas Tornevall, last modified on 2016-11-07

 # Validation of Social Security Numbers (Personnummer)
 *Example to enable getAddress to autofill address-forms in Firecheckout, Onestepcheckout and Vanilla checkout (the standard checkout).
 This is